 We all know that sinking feeling that comes from realizing there’s been an accident on a mattress.
-Suddenly you’re envisioning chemical fumes, hours of scrubbing, and weeks of, “do you smell that?” as you wage war against the lingering scent of that pesky pee stain.
+Whether an unwelcome surprise from sleeping with your dog or an accident from your little one, you’re suddenly envisioning chemical fumes, hours of scrubbing, and weeks of, “do you smell that?” as you wage war against the lingering scent of that pesky pee stain.

 You might even still have the cabinet of half-empty products you tried unsuccessfully last time, and you’re dreading the thought of doing it all over again.

-Below we’ve laid out the basic process for removing fresh urine from a mattress, as well as some more specific techniques for tricky situations like old or set-in stains and animal urine.
+Below we’ve laid out the basic process for removing fresh urine from a mattress, as well as some more specific techniques for tricky situations like neutralizing urine smell or removing pee stains from a mattress.

-These six steps describe the best method for removing fresh urine from a mattress.
+These six steps describe the best method for how to remove pee from a mattress.
 The process for removing dried urine is only slightly different and builds on this method, so you’ll want to start with the basics no matter what.

 Here’s how to get pee out of a mattress in six easy steps:

 Before you do anything else, strip your mattress and get your bedding into the washing machine as quickly as possible.
 Urine stains will set, so it’s important to get your sheets and comforter into the wash immediately.